typeplate/typeplate.github.io/README.md

 Typeplate is a "typographic starter kit".
 We don&rsquo;t make aesthetic design choices, but define proper markup with extensible styling for common typographic patterns.
 A stripped&ndash;down Sass library concerned with the appropriate technical implementation of design patterns&ndash;not how they look.

-## Broweser Tested, Developer Approved
+## Browser Tested, Developer Approved
 We've even made sure to support IE7-8 while still supporting all current and major standards supporting browser makers.

 <img src="https://raw.github.com/paulirish/browser-logos/master/all-desktop.png" alt="" width="375">